gewarren/cleanrepo/README.md

 - Show topics that appear in more than 1 TOC file.
 - Show topics that appear multiple times in the same TOC.
 - Group different types of output, e.g. files not in a TOC, then files with same name but different path in TOC.
+- Given a file name, show the TOC file(s) it is referenced in.
 - Show image files that aren't linked to anywhere.
 - Show include files that aren't linked to anywhere.